kiranj26/kiranj26/README.md

 - 👀 I'm interested in computer engineering, parallel programming,high performance computing and embeded systems.
 - 🔭 I'm currently concentrating in computer engineering while studying electrical engineering at the University of Colorado Boulder.
-- 🌱 I’m learning Embedded Systems and Computer Architechture.
+- 🌱 I’m learning Embedded Software and Computer Architechture.
 - 👯 I’m looking to collaborate on Embedded Applications for various OS.
 - 💬 Ask me about C, OS and RTOS 😉